 In most cases, a red tide is a natural process and, as in Knysna, an indication of our nutrient rich waters.
 On rare occasions, when the concentration of dinoflagellates becomes too dense (more than a million cells per millilitre), they can be harmful.
 Some species toxicity can cause death in humans but be assured that this is not the norm in South Africa and, even then, mostly restricted to the West Coast).
 It’s more likely to cause mild skin irritation, stinging eyes, respiratory problems, nausea and vomiting.
 However, indirectly, through shellfish (mussels, clams and oysters), which filter sea water, and consequently the red tide within which phytoflagellates have possibly accumulated toxins, there can be fatality via PSP (Paralytic Shellfish Poisoning).

 Please not that this is meant to be an informative and not a scare article.
-The chances of catching PSP in Knysna from the latest red tide is incredibly low and since no one has had it yet (not this time or from any previous times) it’s highly unlikely anyone will.
+The chances of catching PSP in Knysna from the latest red tide is low (just play safe).
 But for national and international readers, note that PSP can cause death in 2-24 hours.
 Wikipedia says that “symptoms can appear ten to 30 minutes after ingestion and include nausea, vomiting, diarrhea, abdominal pain, tingling or burning lips, gums, tongue, face, neck, arms, legs, and toes.
 Shortness of breath, dry mouth, a choking feeling, confused or slurred speech, and loss of coordination are also possible.”

 Marine life is more in danger as severe concentrations can block fish gills or remove oxygen from the water.
 Irma van der Vyver and Dr Grant Pitcher state that, “In March 1994, South Africa experienced its worst recorded marine mortality in the west coast area of St. Helena Bay.
 The event was caused by the entrapment and subsequent decay of an extensive red tide dominated by the non-toxic Prorocentrum micans and Ceratium furca, with the toxic species Alexandrium catanella and Dinophysis acuminata present in lower concentrations.
 Marine life died because of suffocation or hydrogen sulphide poisoning.
 The low oxygen conditions allowed anaerobic, sulphate-reducing bacteria to convert sulphates in the water column to hydrogen sulphide gas, which corroded metal objects and caused respiratory problems amongst some residents of the area.
 These chemical reactions also caused the sea to turn black, and the event was soon dubbed a ‘black tide’ by the media.
 Approximately 60 tons of crayfish and 1500 tons of fish, comprising about 50 species, washed ashore.”